Elliott came to WPGC from WEAM

 Woodside joined him for morning news.

-left the station in early 1982, accepting a then staggering offer
+left the station in late 1981, accepting a then staggering offer

 Jim later did mornings at B106,